guardian/amigo/roles/ruby-gems/README.md

 ```

 If specific versions of gems are needed, the `version_gems` parameter can be used alongside
-or instead of the `gems` parameter.
+or instead of the `gems` parameter, as shown below.
+The items will be split on the "="
+delimiter, with the first part used as the package name, and the second as the version.

 ```
-version_gems:
+version_gems: [ "gem1=1.2.3", "gem2=5.8.3" ]
-  - name: gem-1,
-    version: 1.2.3
-  - name: gem-2
-    version: 5.2.3
 ```